 This is also good news since it leads to that no organisation need to invent their own principles, or to be correct, cannot or should not invent their own principles, to not risk violating our principles derived from human science.
 Because, the principles are within our DNA, and must therefore be followed.
 The principles must be seen as prerequisites developed by nature since ancient times for our needed ability to solve problems.
 The principles are already sealed, sent and delivered, with scaling possibilities and of course limitations and everything else for building organisations, complex systems, with us humans and our activities as the agents within the organisation.
 This means, that the more of these principles or laws an organisation follows, the higher the chance is for awesomeness.

 In a sense this thinking about laws by nature are very similar for our products, because if we look at the laws of natural science, any product in the world need to follow these laws, no matter which product it is.
-The same goes for our organisations, the laws of human science needs to be followed, no matter what the organisation is aimed for doing.
+The same goes for our organisations, the laws of human science need to be followed, no matter what the organisation is aimed for doing.
 For most of us, the latter requires a complete change of our patterns of thought, from reductionism to taking care of the whole.
 I really mean reductionism, since not fulfilling one or more principles means a complex mess of symptoms that we cannot explain.
 And if we try it means that we are trying to explain the impossible, which can then only be a simplistic solution, which means reductionism.
-But, when we are dealing with the whole, it means that we are solving the root causes, or dissolution of problems, as Dr. Russell Ackoff would have put it.
+But, when we are dealing with the whole, it means that we are dissolving the problems and the root causes, from the concept dissolve a problem, that Dr. Russell Ackoff stated.

 So, when we know what our organisation is going to do, domain and different contexts, how many people we are, production or service or product development, different places in the world, etc., we can set up our organisation.